civilware/tela/TELA-INDEX-1/README.md

 - [TELA-DOC-1](../TELA-DOC-1/README.md)

 ### Initialization
+It is recommended to use a compliant host application such as [TELA-CLI](../cmd/tela-cli/README.md) when installing a `TELA-INDEX-1`, which will automate the process and help to avoid errors during installation.
 To deploy a `TELA-INDEX-1` manually, developers can fill out the input fields inside of `InitializePrivate()`.
 The minimum requirement for deployment is a valid `TELA-DOC-1` SCID, which must be input as the "DOC1" STORE value, and will serve as the entrypoint for the TELA application.

 ```go
 Function InitializePrivate() Uint64